Thierry Claveyrolat: Death

 On 13 August 1999 Claveyrolat drove down the Côte de Laffrey, a mountain he had ridden many times by bike.
 A Renault 19 came the other way as Claveyrolat cut a corner and the two crashed.
 The other driver suffered multiple fractures, and his 14 year old son (who was sitting in the passenger seat) was seriously injured and lost an eye.
 Claveyrolat was arrested and had also been drinking.

-Claveyrolat committed suicide by shooting himself with a rifle at 3am on 7 September 1999.
+Claveyrolat died by suicide by shooting himself with a rifle at 3am on 7 September 1999.
 He was found dead in his cellar.
 He left a widow, Myriam, and two children.